-- 1. In the Header, press the Hamburger menu and select Settings. - 2.
-Under System, select URCaps. - 3.
-Tap the + button, select the .urcap file and press Open. - If you wish to proceed with the installation of that URCap, press Restart.
-After that step, the URCaps is installed and ready to be used. - 5.
-To remove an installed URCaps, select it from Active URCaps, press the button and press Restart so changes can take effect.
+Description Managing URCaps You can manage your existing URCaps or install a new one in your robot.
+To manage URCaps In the Header, press the Hamburger menu and select Settings.
+Under System, select URCaps.
+Tap the + button, select the .urcap file and press Open.
+If you wish to proceed with the installation of that URCap, press Restart.
+After that step, the URCaps is installed and ready to be used.
+To remove an installed URCaps, select it from Active URCaps, press the - button and press Restart so changes can take effect.
+Active URCaps Details about the new URCap appear in the Active URCaps field.
+A status icon indicates the state of the URCap, as listed below: URCap ok: The URCap is installed and running normally.
+URCap fault: The URCap is installed but unable to start.
+Contact the URCap developer.
+URCap restart needed: The URCap has just been installed and a restart is required.
+Example Error messages and information about the URCap appear in the URCaps Information field.

-Active URCaps

-Details about the new URCap appear in the Active URCaps field.
-A status icon indicates the state of the URCap, as listed below:

-- URCap ok: The URCap is installed and running normally. - URCap fault: The URCap is installed but unable to start.
-Contact the URCap developer. - O URCap restart needed: The URCap has just been installed and a restart is required.

-Error messages and information about the URCap appear in the URCaps Information field.
 Different error messages appear depending on the type of error/s detected.